Constructor-io/constructorio-ui-quizzes/tech-debt.md

 * Should we have a "themed" version along with the default skeleton?
 * Do we want to support consumers to pass in custom ids to target deeper divs in our components?
 * Is there an accessibility guide we can follow?
-* Since our css won't be scoped, would it make sense to append a prefix `cio-` to our css classes to avoid unintentional conflicts?
-Could possibly be done with a post-processor.

 # Concerns
 * If the quiz-core types changes, we'll have to update types here as well.
 Wonder if there's a way to sync the two.